 This Spanish course allows students to further develop language proficiency while learning the cultural diversity of the Spanish speaking world.
-This course is an expansion of Spanish 101, 102 and will include academic contexts through the use of authentic cultural materials, readings, and audio-visuals.
+This course is an expansion of Spanish 101, 102 and will include academic contexts using authentic cultural materials, readings, and audio-visuals.